mrkn/pycall.rb/README.md

     $ heroku buildpacks:add heroku/nodejs -i 2
     # heroku buildpacks:add heroku/ruby -i 3

-If you have multiple applications on Heroku you will need to append each of these with the identifier (_e.g._ `heroku buildpacks:clear -a YOUR_APP_NAME`).
+If you have multiple applications on Heroku you will need to append each of these with application's identifier (_e.g._ `heroku buildpacks:clear -a YOUR_APP_NAME`).

 With each buildpack we are registering its index (the `-i` switch) in order to specify the order Heroku will load runtimes and execute bootstrapping code.
 It's important for the Python environment to be engaged first, as PyCall will need to be able to find it when Ruby-based processes start.

 Once you have set up your buildpacks, and have commited both `requirements.txt` and `runtime.txt` files to git, deploy your Heroku application as your normally would.
 The Python bootstrapping process will appear in the log first, followed by the Ruby and so on.
-PyCall should now be able to successfully call Python functions from within the Heroku environnent.
+PyCall should now be able to successfully call Python functions from within the Heroku environment.

 NB It is also possible to specify buildpacks within Docker images on Heroku.
 See Heroku's [documentation on using Docker Images](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml).